shega2901/Detect-objects-Drone-Yolov5/README.md

 Downloading https://github.com/ultralytics/yolov5/releases/download/v1.0/VisDrone2019-DET-test-challenge.zip to VisDrone_datasets/VisDrone2019-DET-test-challenge.zip...
 100% 292M/292M [01:04<00:00, 4.77MB/s]
 Unzipping VisDrone_datasets/VisDrone2019-DET-test-challenge.zip...
-</code></pre><br><br>
+</code></pre><br>

+<b>3.
+Convert VisDrone dataset to YOLO dataset</b><br>
-For each picture in the "images" folder, there is an "annotations" folder containing a text file.
-Each file from the Annotation package stores the detection results for the corresponding image, with each line containing an instance of an object in the image.
+For each picture in the "images" folder, there is an "annotations" folder containing a text file.<br>
+Each file from the Annotation package stores the detection results for the corresponding image, <br>
+with each line containing an instance of an object in the image.
 The format of each line is as follows:
 `<bbox_left>,<bbox_top>,<bbox_width>,<bbox_height>,<score>,<object_category>,<truncation>,<occlusion>`
-These text files need to generate labels for each image in YOLO format:
+These text files need to generate labels for each image in YOLO format:<br>
 `<class> <x_center> <y_center> <width> <height>`<br>
 where:<br>
 `<class> = <object_category> if <score> = 1`<br>